 This technique frames what you want to say in a positive light, making it sound less like a criticism, and more like an exciting new idea.

 Be prepared for the fact that your partner may not agree immediately (or at all).
-These things can take time.
-If your partner seems unsure then ask if they have any questions.
+Big requests that were unexpected can take time to process.
+If your partner seems unsure, ask if they have any questions.
 And then answer their questions as honestly as possible.

 Remember, this isn’t a fight, and it’s not a criticism.
 Remain calm, keep your voice low and talk things through.
-You guys are prepared to share your bodies, so sharing what’s on your mind shouldn’t be a big deal.
+You’re prepared to share your body, so sharing what’s on your mind shouldn’t be a big deal.

 Sharing fantasies, for example, can be a lot easier than one person saying what they want, since sharing is a more give and take process.
 Let’s take a look at 3 options you could try.

 Thanks to modern technology, there are some great ways to go about mutual fantasy discovery.
-Apps like Kindu, for example, can help you find some naughty common ground.
+Apps like Kindu can help you find some naughty common ground.